Organic Eprints frontpage

 Loreto, Maria; Filson, Glen; Cebotarev, Nora and Ferrao, Liliam (2005) Conversion to organic farming and sustainability: a socio-ecological analysis.
-Poster presented at Researching Sustainable Systems - International Scientific Conference on Organic Agriculture, Adelaide, Australia, September 21-23, 2005.
+Poster at: Researching Sustainable Systems - International Scientific Conference on Organic Agriculture, Adelaide, Australia, September 21-23, 2005.
+[Unpublished]

 Summary